Canine Diarrhoea Screen

 £125 per test

-• Canine Distemper Virus – A serious virus that can cause fever, coughing, and even neurological issues.
+- Canine Distemper Virus – A serious viral infection that may cause fever, coughing, and in some cases, neurological complications.

-• Canine Parvovirus – A highly contagious virus known for causing severe vomiting, diarrhoea, and commonly causes gastrointestinal illness in puppies.
+- Canine Parvovirus – A highly contagious virus that commonly causes severe vomiting and diarrhoea, particularly in puppies.

-• Salmonella spp – Harmful bacteria that can lead to food poisoning symptoms like diarrhoea and fever.
+- Salmonella spp. – Harmful bacteria that can trigger food poisoning symptoms, including diarrhoea and fever.

-• Campylobacter spp – Symptoms include diarrhoea (often bloody), abdominal pain, fever, and vomiting.
+- Campylobacter spp. – Often associated with diarrhoea (which may be bloody), abdominal pain, fever, and vomiting.

-• Giardia intestinalis – A microscopic protozoan parasite that causes intermittent diarrhoea.
+- Giardia intestinalis – A microscopic protozoan parasite known to cause intermittent diarrhoea.

-• Cryptosporidium spp – A microscopic protozoan parasite that can upset your dog’s digestive system, leading to diarrhoea.
+- Cryptosporidium spp. – Another protozoan parasite that can disrupt your dog’s digestive system and lead to gastrointestinal upset.

-• Clostridium perfringens – A bacterium associated with gut infections, which can contribute to diarrhoea and abdominal discomfort.
+- Clostridium perfringens – A bacterium linked to gut infections that may contribute to diarrhoea and abdominal discomfort.

-If you also require a wormcount or lungworm then our Canine Parasite and Bacteria Screen may be suitable, you can find this product here.
+If you also require a worm count or lungworm test, our Canine Diarrhoea Screen may be more suitable.
+You can explore that product here.

 Convenient and Reliable Testing

-Each Canine Diarrhoea Screen kit includes straightforward instructions for collecting your dog’s sample.
-Simply gather the sample and send it back to our lab using the prepaid materials provided.
+Each kit includes clear, step-by-step instructions for collecting your dog’s sample.
+Once collected, simply return it to our laboratory using the prepaid packaging provided.

-Every kit features a use-by date of at least six weeks from the time of purchase.
-Please ensure you mail your dog’s sample on or before this date to guarantee valid testing and accurate results.
+Importantly, every kit features a use-by date of at least six weeks from purchase.
+To ensure accurate testing and valid results, please post your sample on or before this date.

 Order before 3pm Monday-Friday for same day dispatch, which we send on a 24 hour service.
 All orders over £40 and all subscriptions qualify for free delivery.